vb-pogribnyi/OpenCircle/Open Circle.md

         show_dense(model)
 ```

-Note that here I'm setting that model weights for which I want to print the data.
+Note that here I'm setting that model weights for which I want to print the data (LargeWin_4_2_2_3_2_7_7_wd).
 This code will output the following image:

 ![dense_2](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\dense_2.png)

-The red-ish colors here mean values closer to -1, the yellow-ish +1.
+The red-ish colors here mean values closer to -1, the yellow-ish to +1.
 Let's take a look at the bottom (cos) image.
 If the inputs to the network were (-1, 1), top left corner, the output would be -1.
 If the inputs were (+1, -1) - we would appear in the bottom right corner and output +1.
 For input like (+1, +1) - the network would output a small value close to 0.
 The same considerations are applicable for the top plot, of course.

-### 4.5 Values from inside
+### 4.5 More values from inside

-Okay, we want to figure out what is going on inside the network.
-A part of this is getting values at the intermediate layers.
-For example, we want to see an image before convolution, after it, and the same image after pooling.
-This is relatively straightforward, we only need to add a parameter to our forward() function of the model, but I wanted to make it a separate point, so that it doesn't mix up with everything else.
+We may explore the network operation even further.
+For example, we want to see an image before convolution, after it, and after pooling.
+For that, we need to change the second parameter for the forward() function.
+I didn't add this before, not to overcomplicate things:

-So here it is.
-We take our model, add a parameter to the forward() method, and output a value at different stage, depending on the value:

 ```python
     def forward(self, x, out_layer=-1):